Book by May 22 to save 10% off our previously offered price!

 What You Can Expect

-Please see the Itinerary below for details on each day of the tour.
+Consult the itinerary section below for more details on each day of your trip.

 Day 1: Cape Town – Hout Bay – Cape Point – Cape of Good Hope – Stellenbosch

 Leave Cape Town behind and head off by luxury minibus to Hout Bay, a gorgeous coastal town, roughly an hour’s drive away.
 You’ll have time at leisure here, so either relax, soaking up the town’s timeless beauty, or perhaps take a cruise to nearby Duiker Island (own expense) to see the Cape fur seals that live there.